Ralph Carmichael

-Early Life and Career
+Early life and career

 Carmichael was born in Quincy, Illinois, the son of a Pentecostal minister.
 As a teenager, Carmichael played violin with the San Jose Civic Symphony.
-At seventeen, he enrolled at Southern California Bible College (now Vanguard University) to become a preacher like his father, grandfather, three uncles and five cousins.
-He started a campus men's quartet as well as ensembles and mixed groups of all kinds, blending jazz and classical music techniques with gospel songs and hymns.
+At seventeen, he enrolled at Southern California Bible College (now Vanguard University) to become a preacher like his father, grandfather, three uncles, and five cousins.
+He started a campus men's quartet, as well as ensembles and mixed groups of all kinds, blending jazz and classical music techniques with gospel songs and hymns.
 His bands were unwelcomed at many churches, and he was not allowed to store his baritone saxophone on campus because of its associations with big band music.

 After college, Carmichael's band received mixed reactions from the Christian community.
 One church asked that they hide their drums behind a curtain; a pastor in Oakland stopped the band mid-song because the music sounded too "worldly."
 After a performance at a men's fellowship in Pasadena, however, Carmichael's band was invited to audition for television.
 The TV program drew so much response mail from Christians that the station asked for more shows.

 In 1951, Carmichael was invited to score a film for the Billy Graham Evangelistic Association.
 In all, he scored twenty of the BGEA's films, including the funky urban soundtrack for the 1970 film The Cross and the Switchblade.
 By the late 1950s, secular producers had taken notice of Carmichael's radio and film work.
 He was invited to assist the composer at the television sitcom I Love Lucy and was soon arranging music for that show as well as Bonanza and The Roy Rogers and Dale Evans Show and for singer Rosemary Clooney.
 In 1958, Carmichael was hired by producer Jack H. Harris to score his science fiction film, The Blob.
 With the success of the film, Carmichael was brought back to score Harris' follow-up film, 4D Man.
 He arranged and composed music for a Bing Crosby Christmas special television program (which prompted his denomination to strongly discourage the renewal of his ordination).
 He also composed and conducted the theme music for the 1965 sitcom, My Mother the Car.

-Carmichael's work was noticed by Capitol Records in the late 1950s, who asked him to provide arrangements for an album of mainly sacred Christmas songs by one of the label's biggest stars, Nat King Cole.
+Carmichael's work was noticed by Capitol Records in the late 1950s.
+They asked him to provide arrangements for an album of mainly sacred Christmas songs by one of the label's biggest stars, Nat King Cole.
 The result, The Magic of Christmas, was released for the 1960 festive season, by which time Capitol had already set Carmichael to work with Cole on more secular albums.